TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Always prefer binary search if array is sorted and you need positions.
 - Use the mid calculation trick:
 - mid = low + (high - low) / 2 to avoid overflow.
-- Searching for first â†’ move left
+- Searching for first → move left
-- Searching for last â†’ move right
+- Searching for last → move right
 ---

 <!-- #endregion -->